bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    It's meaningful tags and helps to develop a webpage in  a constructive way.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    -> Block element occupy the whole width of line space but inline element occupy only for it's content.
+    -> Inline element contain only data or other inline element, can't put block element inside the inline element.

 3. What are the 4 areas of the box model?

+    1. Content.
+    2. Padding.
+    3. Border.
+    4. Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Cross axis or Y-axis.

 5. Explain why git is valuable to a team of developers.

+    Git helps to work multiple developer in single project and developers can update their work with each other.
+Mainly it controls the version from each developer.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.